Guyhirn: Middle Ages

+In 1438 Henry VI ordered the Bishop of Thorney to repair and cleanse the Old South Eau from Clough's Cross to Guyhirn.

+Early Modern Period

-Guyhirn sits at the outfall of Morton's Leam, one of the oldest fenland drains, the course of which runs in a straight line for twelve miles from Stanground to Guyhirn.
+Morton's Leam, one of the oldest fenland drains, the course of which runs in a straight line for twelve miles from Stanground, has its outfall at Guyhirn.
 It was commissioned by John Morton, Bishop of Ely, in the late 15th century and completed in 1480.
 It was dug by prisoners from the Hundred Years War.
-On the opposite bank of the River Nene is Ring's End where Bishop Morton erected a tower house to oversee his new drain.
+This had the effect of reducing the risk of bank failure along the Old South Eau.
+Bishop Morton erected a tower house to oversee his new drain on the opposite bank of the River Nene at Ring's End.

+Modern Period

 During the draining of the Great Level by Cornelius Vermuyden in the mid-17th century, not only was Morton's Leam improved but two additional drains, Bevill's Leam from Whittlesey Mere, and Peakirk Drain from Peterborough, had their outfalls at Guyhirn.

+Huguenot Settlement

-As a consequence, in the 17th and 18th century Calvinist Huguenot families, including the Culys, Snushells, Delahoi and the Tegerdines, settled in Guyhirn to drain outlying levels.
+As a consequence, in the 17th and 18th century Calvinist Huguenot families, including the Culys, Snushells, Delahoi, Sargisons and Tegerdines, settled in Guyhirn to drain outlying levels.
 They most probably came from the Huguenot settlement at Thorney.
 Some of these families went on to farm the reclaimed land.
 It has been speculated that the Guyhirn Chapel of Ease was built as a result of their influence or that its simplicity was a factor in their resettlement.